protocol/launchpad/content/en/curriculum/ipfs/mutable-content/index.md

 IPNS is a self-certifying mutable pointer.
 Meaning any name that gets published is signed by a private key and anyone else can verify that it was signed by that peer with just the _name_.
 This self-certifying nature gives IPNS a number of super-powers not present in consensus systems (DNS, blockchain identifiers, etc.), some notable ones include: mutable link information can come from anywhere, not just a particular service/system, and it is very fast and easy to confirm a link is authentic.
 IPNS names are encapsulated by a data structure called an _IPNS Record_ which contains the CID you are pointing to, the expiration date of a name and the sequence number which is incremented whenever the record is updated.
 Check out the [IPNS spec](https://github.com/ipfs/specs/blob/main/IPNS.md#ipns-record) to learn more about IPNS records.

-#### How it works
+#### How it Works

 * Publishing - When you first publish an IPNS name, you create a brand new record containing the CID to point to, validity timestamp, and a cryptographic signature of the record created with the private key to establish you are the owner and certify the name.
 This gets published to your local datastore, then the DHT.
 Whenever you update a record, including to refresh its validity, you create a new record based on the previous, update the CID pointer if needed, increment the sequence number, then sign and publish it to the network.
 * Searching - [Kubo](https://github.com/ipfs/kubo) uses the DHT to find peers that will have the queried record.
 This method has gotten faster over the years, but is still limited by the speed of DHT resolution itself.
 Alternative transports can be used to improve resolution speed (see [PubSub](#pubsub--ipns)).
 * Validity - A record is valid for 24 hours by default, but you can change its `validity` to be longer.
 When someone has your record, but it is expired, they will have to go to DHT to find a new, valid version of your record.
 Issues with validity don't arise if you're the original publisher of a record:  Kubo will periodically update validity and publish the updated IPNS records to the local record store and to DHT to keep it alive.
 DHT nodes will drop stored values after 24 hours, no matter what the validity.
 For this reason, for the IPNS name to be resolvable, the record needs to be continuously republished.
 * Keys - A _name_ is a hash of a public key in a key pair.
 By default, the first public key used by Kubo is the same as the one for identifying your peer ([PeerID](https://docs.ipfs.tech/concepts/glossary/#peer-id)).
 You can [generate new key pairs with Kubo](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-key-gen) and use them to create additional IPNS records.

 #### Common Pitfalls
 * Resolving IPNS over DHT may be slow.
 This is due to having the `sequence` number in a record.
 If there are multiple versions of a name, then you want to make sure that you have the latest version.
 And you do this by performing a time-bound search through the DHT for peers that hold your records and checking a quorum for  the latest one.
 Kubo will spend up to a minute to try to find at least 16 peers to form a quorum.